Tlaloc-Es/killpy/README.md

 ▐▌▗▞▘▄ █ █ ▐▌ ▐▌█   █           .'`_ o `;__,
 ▐▛▚▖ █ █ █ ▐▛▀▘  ▀▀▀█ .       .'.'` '---'  '
 ▐▌ ▐▌█ █ █ ▐▌   ▄   █  .`-...-'.'
-                 ▀▀▀    `-...-' A tool to delete .venv directories
+                 ▀▀▀    `-...-' A tool to delete .venv directories and Conda envs
 ```

 <div align="center">

 ![KillPy in action](show.gif)

 </div>

 # Delete .venv Directories

-`KillPy` is a simple tool designed to locate and delete `.venv` directories from your projects.
+`KillPy` is a simple tool designed to locate and delete `.venv` directories from your projects (and Conda envs too).
 It can help you quickly clean up unnecessary virtual environments and save disk space.

 ## Features

 - **Automatic search:** Finds all `.venv` directories recursively within a specified path.
+- **Support to Conda:** Lists all Conda envs.
 - **Safe deletion:** Lists the directories to be deleted and asks for confirmation.
 - **Fast and lightweight:** Minimal dependencies for quick execution.